 A CPUID feature flag (ECX bit 3; CPUID executed EAX = 1) indicates the availability of MONITOR and MWAIT in the processor.
-When set, the unconditional execution of MWAIT is supported at privilege levels 0; conditional execution is supported at privilege levels 1 through 3 (test for the appropriate support before unconditional use).
-The operating system or system BIOS may disable this instruction by using the IA32\MISC\ENABLES MSR; disabling MWAIT clears the CPUID feature flag and causes execution to generate an illegal opcode exception.
+When set, MWAIT may be executed only at privilege level 0 (use at any other privilege level results in an invalid-opcode exception).
+The operating system or system BIOS may disable this instruction by using the IA32_MISC_ENABLES MSR; disabling MWAIT clears the CPUID feature flag and causes execution to generate an illegal opcode exception.